-During the preliminary hearing, the prosecutor must provide evidence to convince the court a crime occurred and you are a likely suspect.
-We can also present some evidence in your defense during this hearing.
+During the preliminary hearing, the prosecutor must provide evidence to convince the court a crime occurred and that you are a likely suspect.
+We can also present evidence in your defense during this hearing.

-The Trial and Sentencing
+Trial and Sentencing

-If a plea agreement is not possible in your case—or if we decide there is a strategy that suits your case better—we will focus our attention on building a strong defense to present in court during your criminal trial.
+If a plea agreement is not possible in your case—or if we decide there is a strategy that suits your case better—we will focus on building a strong defense to present in court during your criminal trial.

-Attorney David C. McKenzie III and the criminal defense team from the McKenzie Law Firm, P.C., can help you fight the charges against you.
-We take aggressive action to get the best possible outcome based on the facts of your case.
-Call 610-680-7842 today to get started.
+Attorney David C. McKenzie III and the criminal defense team from McKenzie Law Firm, P.C. can help you fight the charges against you.
+We will take aggressive action to get the best possible outcome based on the facts of your case.
+Call (610) 680-7842 today to get started.